CoherentNonsense/silic/README.md

 A low-level programming language with an emphasis on simplicity for embedded systems.

-`Note: I am using this project to learn compiler development and most of this README isn't implemented.`
+`Note: I am using this project to learn compiler development so stuff might change around a lot.`

 `hello_world.sil`